 As a typical company’s amount of data has grown exponentially it’s become even more critical to optimize data storage.
 The size of your data doesn’t just impact storage size and costs, it also affects query performance.
 The smaller the data, the less that has to be processed during expensive disk I/O (input/output, or write/read) operations.
 This tutorial will explain how to select the best compression (or encoding) in Amazon Redshift.

-You can read about more techniques for optimizing Amazon Redshift performance here.
+Read more on techniques for optimizing Amazon Redshift performance.

 What is Compression?